openshift/enhancements/enhancements/dns/coredns-egressfirewall-integration.md

 CRs (either regular or wildcard DNS names or both), then it will update the ``.status`` of the ``EgressFirewallDNSName`` CR(s) if there's any change in the corresponding IPs and/or the next lookup time information (TTL + last lookup time).
 The process is explained in the [Workflow Description](#workflow-description) section.

+`SharedIndexInformer` will be used for tracking events related to ``EgressFirewallDNSName`` CRs.
 The details about the regular and wildcard DNS names will be stored in two separate maps by the plugin.
 Whenever there is a DNS lookup, if there is no ``EgressFirewallDNSName`` CRs created, then the `egressfirewall` plugin will just send the received response to the lookup.
 A DNS name will be checked for a match in both the maps.
 If there is no match then also the plugin will just send the received response to the lookup.
 However, when a match is found (in either of the maps or in both), then the corresponding ``EgressFirewallDNSName`` CR is updated with the current IPs along with the corresponding TTL and current time as the last lookup time, if the same information is not already available.
-If the `.status` of a ``EgressFirewallDNSName``
-CR is updated, then the plugin will wait until the `Available` condition of the CR becomes true.
+If the `.status` of a ``EgressFirewallDNSName`` CR is updated, then the plugin will wait until the `Available` condition of the CR becomes true.
 Once the condition becomes true only then the response to the DNS lookup will be sent.

 #### OVN-K master